 iii) Next, you need to specify the geographic location of where you want your ads to show.
 You can choose as wide or as concentrated an area as you’d like.
 Whether it be a country, state, city, or local neighbourhood.
 Keep in mind though that generally, small businesses benefit more from targeted locations.

 Google also gives you the option to select custom-designed locations.
-You can mention latitude-longitude coordinates or distance on kilometres around a particular address.
+You can mention latitude-longitude coordinates or distance on kilometers around a particular address.
 Just hit on the ‘Let me choose’ to set the desired location for running your ad.

 iv) Now it’s time to pick your bid strategy and set your budget.
 You can switch the default setting of ‘Bid strategy’ to ‘I’ll manually set my bids for clicks’ to have more control over your campaign and where your money goes.
 This option will also give you a chance to learn AdWords better.
 You also need to decide on your daily budget, taking into account how popular your keywords are as well as how much you’re allowing for your campaign.